ackertyson/dock-ops/README.md

 E.g., `dock up -d my-service`

+## Modes

 Commands which invoke Docker Compose can be configured by "mode" (development/production/etc.) in order to designate which YAML files should be used.
-The default is `development` mode; you can specify a different mode with `-m`:
+The default is "development" mode; you can specify a different mode with `-m`:

 - `dock -m production COMMAND`, or
 - `dock -m some-other-crazy-mode COMMAND`

-For `production` mode, you can also do:
+For "production" mode (since that is a fairly common use-case :) you can also
+do:

 - `dock -p COMMAND`, or
 - `dock --production COMMAND`